 Mo’ Mint Mojito Mix is a fresh mojito cocktail mix made with fresh squeezed lime juice, pure cane sugar, fresh organically grown spearmint and reverse osmosis filtered water.
 For a classic mojito cocktail, just add rum and club soda.
 Garnish with a fresh sprig of mint and/or a lime wedge.

 The mix is a fresh product that has to be refrigerated when you go home.
-It stays fresh in the refrigerator for up to two weeks.
-It will be viable after two weeks but the terpenes in the lime start to break down and your mix will taste a little piney.
+It stays fresh in the refrigerator for up to three weeks.
+It will be viable after three weeks but the terpenes in the lime start to break down and your mix will taste a little piney.
 More sugar will cover up the terpene twang, but who wants the extra calories.
-We recommend that you use your fresh mix in the first two weeks, or if you have mix remaining after two weeks, freeze it in ice trays and use the cubes in your lemonade, iced tea, cocktails or in club soda.
+We recommend that you use your fresh mix in the first three weeks, or if you have mix remaining after two weeks, freeze it in ice trays and use the cubes later in your lemonade, iced tea, cocktails or in club soda.

 A VERSATILE MIX